 Murder as its own special classification in Illinois.
 Generally, the minimum sentence for a Murder conviction in Illinois is 20 years.
 The maximum jail sentence for a Murder in Illinois is 60 years.
 However, depending on the facts of the case, a life sentence can be imposed for a Murder conviction.
 Any jail sentence imposed for a Murder must be served at 100%.
 In other words, if you are convicted of Murder, you must serve the entire sentence.

-James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer.
+James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer with over-27 years of experience handling felony cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”.
 Recently, the American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer in the State of Illinois for the Year 2018.”
 The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
 The National Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
 Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
 James Dimeas was recently named a “Best DUI Attorney.”
-The National Academy of Criminal Defense Lawyers dave James Dimeas the “Top 10 Attorney Award for the State of Illinois.”
+The National Academy of Criminal Defense Lawyers gave James Dimeas the “Top 10 Attorney Award for the State of Illinois.”
 The National Academy of Criminal Defense Attorneys awarded James Dimeas the “Top 10 Attorney Award for the State of Illinois.”
-James Dimeas is rated “Superb” by AVVO, the hate highest rating possible for any criminal defense lawyer in the United States.
+James Dimeas is rated “Superb” by AVVO, the hate highest rating possible for any felony criminal defense lawyer in the United States.